 By submitting your personal information, you consent to be contacted by a financial professional regarding your financial strategy for retirement.

 Start The Medicare Enrollment Process Now

 If you will be eligible for Medicare soon, you don’t want to miss your Initial Enrollment Period.
 Enrolling too late can cause you to incur a late enrollment penalty, which could become very costly in the long run.
-To make sure that your Medicare benefits are as affordable as possible, speak to a Heritage First agent today.
+To help ensure your Medicare benefits are cost-effective, speak with a Heritage First agent today.
 You can reach us at 816-931-0375.

 Our firm is not affiliated with or endorsed by the U.S. government or the federal Medicare program.
 Insurance products are offered through the insurance business Heritage First.
 Heritage First is also an Investment Advisory practice that offers products and services through AE Wealth Management, LLC (AEWM), a Registered Investment Adviser.
 The AEWM does not offer insurance products.
 The insurance products offered by Heritage First are not subject to Investment Advisor requirements.
 AEWM and Heritage First are not affiliated companies.